confluentinc/kafka-rest/docs/api.rst

    :<json string consumer.request.timeout.ms: Sets the ``consumer.request.timeout.ms`` setting for this consumer specifically.
                                               This setting controls the maximum total time to wait for messages for a request if the maximum request size has not yet been reached.
-                                              It does not affect the underlying consumer->broker connection
+                                              It does not affect the underlying consumer->broker connection.
+Default value is taken from rest proxy config file

    :>json string instance_id: Unique ID for the consumer instance in this group.
    :>json string base_uri: Base URI used to construct URIs for subsequent requests against this consumer instance.
 This